Open Toe vs Closed Toe Compression Stockings: How to Choose?

 Material

 We have four unique fabrics that we use to create our compression socks.
 So far, our open toe compression socks have been created using our cotton and choice nylon fabrics.
 This is completely intentional, because we wanted the most breathable fabrics for our open toe compression socks.
-We figured, these socks will be worn in warm weather, and breathable fabric will just make them all the more comfortable!
-Our closed toe compression socks also come in these breathable fabrics along with others like merino wool, so you can have a compression sock for every season!
+We figured these socks will be worn in warm weather, and breathable fabric will just make them even more comfortable!
+Our closed toe compression socks also come in these breathable fabrics along with others like merino wool, which is antibacterial, so you can have a compression sock for every season!
 Worried about the upkeep of your compression socks?
 Check out our guide for washing compression socks, no matter the material!

 Strength